1. Output information

 There are several approaches to measuring rental price changes over time, each measuring something different.

-Alternatively, the "flow" of rents could be measured, capturing the price of new tenancies starting in the reference period.
-The flow of "achieved" rents uses rents for new tenancies that have successfully started in the reference period.
-The flow of "advertised" rents is measured by private sector organisations (such as Homelet, Rightmove and Zoopla) using data for advertised new lets, which will include advertised lets that do not lead to a tenancy starting, and will not capture where the achieved rent price differs from the initially-advertised price.
+The flow of "advertised" rents is measured by private sector organisations (such as Homelet, Rightmove and Zoopla) using data for advertised new lets, this will include advertised lets that do not lead to a tenancy starting, and will not capture where the achieved rent price differs from the initially-advertised price.

 Since measuring the "flow" of rents would only reflect the minority of tenancies (those that are just starting), measuring the "stock" of rents is necessary to understand average price changes experienced by all privately renting tenants.